variantstudios/intelligentinvestingllc.com/_posts/2017-05-11-how-does-your-financial-advisor-get-paid.md

 ---
-title: 'Ask How, Not What Your Advisor Gets Paid'
+title: How Does Your Financial Advisor Get Paid?
 date: 2017-05-11 00:00:00
 image_path: /assets/images/blog/background-2009305_1920.jpg
 short_description: The last time you were in a doctor’s office did you ask or wonder how much they get paid?
 You were probably just thinking about how they can make you feel better.
 When it comes to important things in our lives the cost is secondary...